Wandering continua for rational maps: Latt e s maps

 It follows that

 If $a$ is a real number, then $q=r=0$ and $a=p=s$.
-Thus $a$ must be an integer and the equation (2) holds for any complex number $\omega$.
-This shows that one may make a quasi-conformal deformation for the map $f$ to get another rational map such that they are not holomorphically conjugate.
+Thus the real number $a$ must be an integer and equations (2) hold for any complex number $\omega$.
+This shows that one can make a quasiconformal deformation for the map $f$ to get another rational map such that they are not M\"{o}bius conjugate.

 If $a$ is not real, then $q\neq 0$ and thus the complex number $\omega$ with $\text{Im }\omega>0$ is uniquely determined by the integers $(p,q,r, s)$ from equation (3).
-This shows that if the map $f$ is topologically conjugate to another rational map, then they are holomorphically conjugate.
+This shows that if the map $f$ is topologically conjugate to another rational map $g$, then $f$ and $g$ are M\"{o}bius conjugate.